 Plastic-free Gum Options

 Chicza is a company with one focus: natural, plastic-free chewing gum.
-What sets the brand apart is that all its ingredients are organic and made of 100% chicle, sustainably harvested from rainforests.
+What sets the brand apart is that all its ingredients are organic and the gum base is 100% chicle, sustainably harvested from rainforests.
 It claims that the other natural gum brands do not use only chicle in their gum base.
 It’s available in mint, cinnamon, and mixed berry flavors.
 BUY Chicza gum on Amazon

 Woman-founded Simply makes a variety of natural candies as well as plastic-free gum made with a chicle gum base.
 Made in the U.S.A., Simply gum is sweetened with organic sugar cane and comes in unique flavors including maple, coffee, fennel, pumpkin spice, and one flavor that’s a combination of grapefruit, prickly pear, cayenne, and sea salt.
 BUY Simply gum on Amazon